Waltika/CitizenX/CITIZENX-ARCHITECTURE-SUMMARY.md

 ### Network Setup
 - **Current**: Single-node setup using a Gun.js bootstrap node on Render (`https://citizen-x-bootsrap.onrender.com`).
   - **Issue**: Data storage is ephemeral due to Render’s free plan.
 Upgrading to a paid plan is required for persistence.
-  - **Performance Issue**: Slow annotation loading (~10 seconds) due to replication delays, conservative timeouts, and profile fetching overhead.
-Proposed optimizations include reducing timeouts, batching profile fetching, caching annotations locally, increasing peer availability, and optimizing Gun.js data access.
   - **Planned Fix**: Implement a pinning service for Gun.js to ensure data persistence and replication across nodes (e.g., Voyager, or a custom solution).
 Added as a non-functional requirement.
 - **Proposed Deployment**:
   - **Bootstrap Nodes**: Three bootstrap nodes across different regions (e.g., US-East, US-West, EU-Central), acting as entry points to the network.
 They replicate metadata (`knownPeers`) but not all annotation data, routing requests to servers hosting specific shards.
   - **User-Deployed Servers**: Advanced users can deploy their own Gun.js servers, set as their `primaryServer` in the settings menu.
 These servers replicate shards for domains the user interacts with (e.g., visited or annotated pages).
   - **Sharding**: Domain-based sharding (`annotations_<domain>`), with sub-sharding for popular domains (e.g., `annotations_google_com_shard_0`).
   - **Replication**: Peer-to-peer replication with a minimum replication factor of three, ensuring each shard is replicated to at least three servers (user-deployed servers, pinning service).
 The user’s primary server is prioritized for their data interactions, with fallback to other peers if offline.
-- **Future**: Consider a multi-node test network or production deployment with active peers to enable proper replication and improve performance.
+- **Future**: Consider a multi-node test network or production deployment with active peers to enable proper replication.

 ## Scalability Plan
 - **Current Limitation**: All annotations are stored in a single Gun.js node (`annotations`), which won’t scale to trillions of annotations across millions of users.